 Remember11: The Age of Infinity is the fourth entry in the Infinity series of visual novels developed by KID.
 The game was originally released on the Playstation 2 on March 18, 2004 and was later ported to the PC in 2008 and PSP in 2010 by CyberFront.
-A majority of the Infinity series has not been officially released in English, the only exception being Ever17.
+A majority of the Infinity series have not been officially released in English, the only exception being Ever17.
 However the visual novel translation group, TLWiki, did release a fan made English patch for the PC version of Remember11 on October 11, 2010.

 Like its predecessor Ever17, Remember11 features two protagonists: Kokoro Fuyukawa, a college student majoring in Sociology, and Satoru Yukidoh, a Quantum Physics graduate student.
 When playing the game for the first time, the story is told from Kokoro’s perspective.
 After finishing the game once as her, Satoru’s chapter is unlocked.